amazon-archives/debug-k8s-apps/content/_index.md

 1. Create Master Nodes (aka the Control Plane)

-2. use /kubectl/ to connect to the Control Plane
+2. use *kubectl* to connect to the Control Plane

 3. Install Worker nodes